-- 14. DPE will use the following principles and standards to determine compensation and assistance for persons/households in the different impact categories. - Lands of All Kinds: Replacement costs for an equal amount of land of same use and quality, including the registration costs and stamp duties. - Built Assets: Replacement costs of built items outside the homestead at the current market prices of same building materials, plus the current costs of labor to build them.
-Depreciation and salvage value will not be deducted. - Trees & Other Irreplaceable Items: Current market prices of trees based on their species, maturity and other factors like timber and fruit trees that influence their prices, and other items which are irreplaceable. - If the acquired lands are agricultural and amount to 20% or more of the total productive area, a transition allowance at three times the value of the crops produced a year in the acquired portion of the land. - 15.
+14. DPE will use the following principles and standards to determine compensation and assistance for persons/households in the different impact categories.

+- Lands of All Kinds: Replacement costs for an equal amount of land of same use and quality, including the registration costs and stamp duties. - Built Assets: Replacement costs of built items outside the homestead at the current market prices of same building materials, plus the current costs of labour to build them. - Trees & Other Irreplaceable Items: Current market prices of trees and other items which are irreplaceable. - If the acquired lands are agricultural and amount to 20% or more of the total productive area, a transition allowance at three times the value of the crops produced a year in the acquired portion of the land. - 15.
 It is expected that lands for even a new school, which will require relatively larger amount, may affect very few landowners.
-In such cases, DPE would explore the possibility of determining replacement costs/market prices of all affected assets jointly with the affected landowners and beneficiary communities in compliance with the principles and guidelines provided in the SMF.
-Some the methods are suggested in Annex C1.
+In such cases, DPE would explore the possibility of determining replacement costs/market prices of all affected assets jointly with the affected landowners and beneficiary communities.
+Or, they will use the methods suggested in Annex C1.